yoursamlan/LAVis/README.md

 settle onto a thin set that looks like a pair of butterfly wings.
 We call this attractor a **strange attractor**.

 ## VISUALIZATION
-After enough Mathematical briefings, lets come to the main part of this project, i.e Visualization.
+After enough Mathematical briefings, lets come to the main part of this project, i.e *Visualization*.
+<br/>I have already uploaded an **Youtube Video**.
+You can watch it by clicking the following Thumbnail.<br/>
 <a href="http://www.youtube.com/watch?feature=player_embedded&v=9QMn-Nwi6BA
 " target="_blank"><img src="http://img.youtube.com/vi/9QMn-Nwi6BA/0.jpg"
 alt="IMAGE ALT TEXT HERE" width="240" height="180" border="10" /></a>